thebushschool/fcsr/projects/rpi_car/readme.md

         Make modifications once again to fix the action if you see issues and try again.

-    * [Download here, change filename by adding your name](assignments/student_rcAvoid.ipynb).
+    * [Download Obstacle Avoidance here, change filename by adding your name](assignments/student_rcAvoid.ipynb).
 Then drag the notebook to SnooPi's JupyterLab student folder, rename it and edit for your autonomous action.

     * [You may also need this notebook](student_snoopiSTOP.ipynb) that allows you to STOP SnooPi if things go awry!